-In the Spotlight: Talking to Your Child’s Class About Type 1
+What Your Child’s Teacher Doesn’t Know About Type 1